-CIS RAM for IG2 will present each risk assessment activity and provide four parts:
+CIS RAM for IG3 will present each risk assessment activity and provide four parts:

-- 1 Instructions for using a Workbook element - 2 An explanation for the activity so the reader understands the intent and usage of the activity - 3 Examples for information the risk assessor can add to the Workbook - 4 Alternatives that the risk assessor may choose if the default values in the Workbook are not sufficient for their needs
+- 1 Instructions for using a Workbook element - 2 An explanation for the activity so the reader understands the intent and usage of the activity - 4 Alternatives that the risk assessor may choose if the default values in the Workbook are not sufficient for their needs

-CIS RAM for IG2 Instructions
+CIS RAM for IG3 Instructions

-The CIS RAM for IG2 Workbook contains all of the materials described in these instructions.
+The CIS RAM for IG3 Workbook contains all of the materials described in these instructions.
 The Workbook may be downloaded from our website here, or may be downloaded from CIS WorkBench here.
 The default materials, elements, and text will assist you in your analysis.
 This document does not imply that risk assessors must follow these instructions exactly.
 Risk assessors may find some of the default material to be insufficient for their needs.
 Instructions will provide examples and potential alternatives to the Workbook's default text and elements.
 Risk assessors should either adhere to these instructions or innovate from them based on their comfort level.